 Orbit of PROBA-V: Sun-synchronous orbit, altitude = 820 km, inclination = 98.8º, LTDN (Local Time on Descending Node) = 10:30 hours (with a drift limited between 10:30 and 11:30 AM during the mission lifetime).

 Orbit of VNREDSat-1: Sun-synchronous orbit, altitude =704 km, inclination = 98.7º.
 VNREDSat-1A was released 1 hour 57 minutes into flight.
 ESTCube-1 was ejected from its dispenser three minutes later.
 A last burn will now place the spent upper stage on a trajectory that ensures a safe reentry that complies with new debris mitigation regulations.

-• In March 2016, the VNREDSat-1 minisatellite is in its 3rd year on orbit, operating nominally.
+• In March 2016, the VNREDSat-1 minisatellite was in its 3rd year on orbit, operating nominally.

 • As of October 31, 2015, the VNREDSat-1 satellite has captured and downlinked more than 42,000 scenes over ASEAN countries.
 In Vietnam, VNREDSat‐1 satellite has captured and downlinked more than 23,000 scenes.
 16)

 • Dec.
 2014: The VNREDSat-1 spacecraft and its payload are operating nominally.
 As of Oct.
 31, 2014, VNREDSat-1 had acquired and downlinked a total of 28,285 scenes ((14,171 MS and 14,114 PAN).
 17)